polar-app/polar-app/content/blog/Increase-Productivity-With-AI-Flashcards.md

 Are you ready to become a master of your craft?
 Sign up now for free.
 As part of the launch, we're also giving away 100 subscriptions at 20% off using the code ```AI Flashcards```.

-This is the best way to remember what you learn, no question about it.
+This is the best way to remember what you learn - sign up now to see for yourself!